alexdredmon/arcode/README.md

 ## Description

 Arcode is a command-line tool designed to help facilitate holistic software development via LLM.
-It allows users generate feature implementations for a given codebase based on user-defined requirements.
+It allows users to generate feature implementations for a given codebase based on user-defined requirements.

 ## Features